KasterMist/CAN201_LEFT_file_sharing/README.md

 4. Trusty: No error should be occurred.
 As one error occurs, the recovery should happen without retransmission.
 Data transmission security is also allowed.

 # How to use
 In three virtual machine, the file is the same.
-Run command: python3 main.py --ip <ipv4 addresses>, the documents in the "share" file will be synchronized.
+Run command: python3 main.py --ip <ipv4 addresses>, the documents in the "share" file(in the current directory) will be synchronized.
+If the "share" file does not exist, it will create the "share" file automatically.
 For each virtual machine, the command will be started as: python3 main.py --ip 192.168.xxx.xxx,192.168.xxx.xxx